warmcat/libwebsockets/READMEs/README.coding.md

 starting with LWS_CALLBACK_RAW_ADOPT_FILE.

+The minimal example `raw/minimal-raw-file` demonstrates how to use it.

-`protocol-lws-raw-test` plugin provides a method for testing this with `libwebsockets-test-server-v2.0`:
+`protocol-lws-raw-test` plugin also provides a method for testing this with `libwebsockets-test-server-v2.0`:

 The plugin creates a FIFO on your system called "/tmp/lws-test-raw"